ychuang6/sams-documentation/source/chtcworkflow.rst

 **Gluster** :
 Gluster is a file share maintained by CHTC, and used for files or software that are too large for HTCondor file transfer.
 See `<http://chtc.cs.wisc.edu/file-avail-gluster.shtml>`_ for explanation.
+Note: This is an attribute unique only to CHTC and not generally available.

-*In progress*
+*As of September 25, 2017, Gluster is no longer used for the methodology described in this protocol.*

 ---------------